-do’s and don’ts in operating the SC-01
+do’s and don’ts in operating the SC-xx Safety Cabinets

 - Report any failure of the filtration system to Kora immediately (5 Year Parts Warranty following registration)

-- Check the heat alarm sensor every 4 weeks by pressing the centre of the main heat sensor body for 2 seconds (Heat Alarm is an optional extra.)
+- Check the heat alarm sensor every 4 weeks by pressing the centre of the main heat sensor body for 2 seconds (Heat Alarm is an optional extra)

-- Leave any 3D Printer unsupervised.
+- Leave any 3D Printer totally unsupervised

 Terms & Conditions

-These terms and conditions govern all contracts for the sale or supply of goods (including any instalment(s) of such goods or any parts for them) (together the “Goods”) by Secure Micro Solutions Limited T/A KORA (the “Company”) to any person who accepts the Company’s quotation for the sale of the Goods or whose order for the Goods is accepted by the Company (each a “Buyer”) to the exclusion of any other terms and conditions subject to which any quotation is accepted or purported to be accepted, or any order is made or purported to be made, by any Buyer
+These terms and conditions govern all contracts for the sale or supply of goods (including any instalment(s) of such goods or any parts for them) (together the “Goods”) by Secure Micro Solutions Limited T/A KORA (the “Company”) to any person who accepts the Company’s quotation for the sale of the Goods or whose order for the Goods is accepted by the Company (each a “Buyer”) to the exclusion of any other terms and conditions subject to which any quotation is accepted or purported to be accepted, or any order is made or purported to be made, by any Buyer.

 1. ACCEPTANCE AND TELEPHONE ORDERS